To be eligible, schools must:

 - Must not be completed through 100% distance education (online).

-- Must correspond to the Pennsylvania Department of Education Identified Classification of Instructional Program (CIP) codes.
+- Must correspond to the PA Department of Education Identified Classification of Instructional Program (CIP) codes.

 - Program must meet the full-time threshold of at least 12 credits per term or at least 24 clock hours of continuous enrollment per week.
 Public or private, non-profit institutions may offer awards to students who are enrolled at least half-time.
 At least half-time is defined as a minimum of six credits per term or a minimum of 12 clock hours of continuous enrollment per week.
 Programs that do not meet the full-time threshold, and are not public or private non-profit, are not eligible for PA-TIP.